Peter Skellern: Illness and death

+Cover versions

 In 1972, the same year that "You're a Lady" was released, the song was covered in France by folk singer Hugues Aufray under the title "Vous ma lady", followed later in the year by Brigitte Bardot with Laurent Vergez in a duet version released on 3 January 1973.

 Davy Jones from the Monkees also recorded a version.
-In the USA charts his song "You're a Lady" met stiff competition of a cover version by Dawn, released simultaneously at the time as his own record, by Bell Records.
-It also has been extensively covered since, by artists such as Johnny Mathis on his 1973 album Me and Mrs. Jones and Telly Savalas on his 1974 album Telly.
+In the US charts, Skellern's release on Bell Records competed with a version by Dawn which was released around the same time.
+The song has been extensively covered since, by artists such as Johnny Mathis on his 1973 album Me and Mrs. Jones and Telly Savalas on his 1974 album Telly.

 Skellern's other songs have been also recorded by a number of other singers, such as Andy Williams who included "Make It Easy for Me" on his 1973 album Solitaire and "My Lonely Room" on his 1975 album Andy.
 Ringo Starr recorded Skellern's "Hard Times" on his 1978 album Bad Boy.

-In her 1985 eponymous BBC television comedy series, Victoria Wood performed an affectionate parody of Skellern's style in a song entitled "Northern Boy", accompanied by a brass band and choir.
+On her 1985 eponymous BBC television comedy series, Victoria Wood performed an affectionate parody of Skellern's musical style, accompanied by a brass band and choir, in a song entitled "Skellern in Love", also known as "Northern Boy".